DSCI-310/dsci-310-group-16/CONTRIBUTING.md

 We hope your PR will be answered in a timely manner and your contribution will help others in the future.
 Should there be a lack of a timely response, please send an email to ammarb99@student.ubc.ca

 ## Participated Contributors
 This Project was mainly conducted by Miles Brodie, Ammar Bagharib and Sammy Gulip.
 We will also list other contributors' name here.
+We would like to acknowledge the other contributors who helped in the original data anaylsis of this project but are not participating in the current project; Ali Tariq, Simon Liang, and Luca Festa-Bianchet.
 Thank you so much for reading this.